Is Your Website 508 Compliant?

 Accessibility:

-(A) Development, procurement, maintenance, or use of electronic and information technology: When developing, procuring, maintaining, or using electronic and information technology, each Federal department or agency, including the United States Postal Service, shall ensure, unless an undue burden would be imposed on the department or agency, that the electronic and information technology allows, regardless of the type of medium of the technology—
+(A) Development, procurement, maintenance, or use of electronic and information technology: When developing, procuring, maintaining, or using electronic and information technology, each federal department or agency, including the United States Postal Service, shall ensure, unless an undue burden would be imposed on the department or agency, that the electronic and information technology allows, regardless of the type of medium of the technology.

 (i) individuals with disabilities who are Federal employees to have access to and use of information and data that is comparable to the access to and use of the information and data by Federal employees who are not individuals with disabilities; and

-(ii) individuals with disabilities who are members of the public seeking information or services from a Federal department or agency to have access to and use of information and data that is comparable to the access to and use of the information and data by such members of the public who are not individuals with disabilities.
+(ii) individuals with disabilities who are members of the public seeking information or services from a federal department or agency to have access to and use of information and data that is comparable to the access to and use of the information and data by such members of the public who are not individuals with disabilities.

 (B) Alternative means efforts: When development, procurement, maintenance, or use of electronic and information technology that meets the standards published by the Access Board under paragraph (2) would impose an undue burden, the Federal department or agency shall provide individuals with disabilities covered by paragraph (1) with the information and data involved by an alternative means of access that allows the individual to use the information and data.

-The Section 508 Act regulations require organizations to find better means of making electronic resources accessible to people who have disabilities.
+Section 508 regulations require organizations to find better means of making electronic resources accessible to people who have disabilities.
 A notable percentage of Americans have physical and mental disabilities, which might make it challenging to access resources the same way someone without a disability can.

 Consequently, state law requires organizations to find better means of making it easy for people with disability to get information from organizational platforms and websites.
-Section 508 has three major requirements that organizations need to meet; technical, support and functional.
+Section 508 has three major requirements that organizations need to meet – technical, support, and functional.

 Under the three requirements, section 508 stipulates that companies implement accessibility by making the coding of software and websites to be compatible with assistive technology.
 The user interface should also present ease of use to people with disabilities.
 The support requirement stipulates that support documents within a system should be accessible to people with disabilities.